suds-community/suds/README.rst

     * Fixed a log formatting error, originated in the original suds (contributed by Guy Rozendorn).
     * Fixed local timezone detection code (contributed by Tim Savage).
+    * Setup updated.

       * Fixed a problem with running the project setup on non-Windows platforms.

         * ``version.py`` file loading no longer sensitive to the line-ending type used in that file.
+        * Stopped using the ``distribute`` setup package since it has been merged back into the original ``setuptools`` project.
+Now using ``setuptools`` version 0.7.2 or later.
+        * Automatically downloads & installs an appropriate ``setuptools`` package version if needed.

     * Removed different programming techniques & calls breaking compatibility with Python 2.4.